 In March 2022, the Company repurchased and immediately retired 0.7 million shares of its Class A common stock for an aggregate amount of \$15.0 million.
-During the three months ended July 31, 2023, the Company has not repurchased any shares of its Class A common stock.
+The Company had not repurchased any shares of its Class A common stock under this program during the fiscal year 2024.
 The stock repurchase program expired in June 2023.